samn/videochime/README.md

 ## Usage
     lein deps
     lein run min-delay max-delay
-the chime will poll for new data randomly between min & max milliseconds apart min-delay should be at least 3 seconds (the default chiming length)
+the chime will poll for new data randomly between min & max milliseconds apart.

+min-delay should be at least 3 seconds (the default chiming length)